 How Long to Cook Beans: A Guide to Perfect Bean Cooking Times

-Here's a game-changer when it comes to bean cooking: soaking.
-Soaking beans before you cook them can significantly reduce their cooking time and make them more digestible.
+Here's a game-changer when it comes to bean cooking: soaking. soaking beans before you cook them can significantly reduce their cooking time and make them more digestible.
 I'll admit, I'm not always the best at remembering to soak my beans, but when I do, I notice a big difference.
 They cook much faster, and they're less likely to cause digestive issues.

 2.1.
 Why Soaking Matters: A Deeper Dive into Bean Science